 - qualitative and quantitative data sources to tell a rich story, and the right story.

 Journey mapping typically starts with assembling knowledge from a variety of data sources.
 Nothing beats listening to and observing voice of the customer.
-And in this example from ProductCamp participants contributed their personal experience of the journey from awareness to registration.
+In this customer journey map example from ProductCamp participants contributed their personal experience of the journey from awareness of the event through to registration.

 Involving multiple functions ensures individual touchpoints are covered.
+Product development focuses on the end user of products and services.
 Marketing paves the road as prospects refine understanding of the problem, and explore alternative solution routes.
-Sales are intimate with detailed scoping questions and addressing specific concerns.
-Technical support typically assist those who’ve landed in a ditch. 🙁
+Sales are intimate with detailed scoping to select the right solution and addressing specific concerns.
+Post-sales technical support assists those who’ve landed in a ditch. 🙁

 Whether exploring how pre-sales or existing customers interact with your teams, processes and solutions, working across multiple channels / functions helps identify key transition points where customers can get lost “off road”(noted here in red diamonds).
-Anticipate what process bumps and information pot holes exist and fix them.
+Anticipate what process bumps and information pot holes exist, and go fix them.

 Be Inspired By: